|Page 1 of 2:|| |

 This early Laurel & Hardy comedy is something of an oddity, and

 of the team's more entertaining efforts.
-In fact, for anyone who cares
+Moreover, for anyone who cares

 about Laurel & Hardy, that is, anyone who regards the characters they